irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 #### handler
 Classes that handle authentication failure and success.

-#### jobs
-Sync job responsible for synchronizing users & groups between iRODS and the Metalnx DB.
-It polls iRODS looking for new users or groups.
-This is necessary because Metalnx has other information about users and groups (such as first name, last name, email, etc) and they should be the same entries that exist in iRODS.

 #### modelattribute
 Representation of objects that will go on the UI, but only available to admins such as group, user and resource management forms.